Oszust-Industries/Achievement-Notifications-Library/README.md

 # Achievement Notifications Library (BETA)

 Achievement Notifications Library has an account system and an Achievement system.
-The account system stores user's save games and achievements saves in unique locations.
+The account system stores users' save games and achievements saves in unique locations.
 The account system allows users to create an account that will be used in all of Oszust Industries' games.
 The achievement system will display the notification and track your achievement progress.

 Release Date: May 15, 2021